Better Than I Know Myself: Critical reception

 "Better Than I Know Myself" received mostly positive reviews from music critics.
 Contessa Gayles of AOL Music Blog wrote, "The 'American Idol' star's new mid-tempo track is a Dr. Luke and Claude Kelly production about a lover who knows you inside and out" and called the song an "epic piano ballad".
 She also complimented Adam Lambert's "gifted vocals".
 Bill Lamb of About.com said, "Adam Lambert's voice is a unique and powerful instrument, but when the song and production are dull, even the best voice can't completely turn things around."

 Liz Barker of MTV called the song "one of Adam's biggest, boldest and most beautiful tracks to date".
 Billboard's Jason Lipshutz compared the song's "winning pop-rock formula" to Lambert's 2009 breakthrough single "Whataya Want from Me" and wrote: "While "Better Than I Know Myself" is not as immediately overpowering, repeated listenings amplify the untamed vulnerability that has become Lambert's defining asset. [...]
 Like any talented pop artist, Lambert understands subtle reflection as well as epic bombast."
 According to Rolling Stone reviewer Jody Rosen, the song showcases "Lambert's superhuman vocal range", while referring to the song as "formulaic pop".

 Chart performance

-In the United States, the song debuted at number seventy-six on the Billboard Hot 100 on the chart dated January 7, 2012, before its official radio add date.
-It was only successful in select countries such as Finland and Japan, in both of which it charted in the top ten.
+In the United States, the song debuted at number 76 on the Billboard Hot 100 on the chart dated January 7, 2012, before its official radio issue date.
+It was only successful in select countries such as Finland and Japan, in both of which they charted in the top ten.
 It failed to reach the Top 40 in the United States and is Lambert's lowest charting single to date.